Analyzing Your Results

 For Linux there are many options available besides FileZilla.

 Images can be accessed for up to three months from the date of your initial read and are stored in an offline form beyond that period.
 If you have any problems accessing your image files, please let us know so that we can help troubleshoot.

 2. Look at your images

 For academic, not-for-profit, and government users the Center does not routinely look at your images.
 The downloaded images can be examined with most image display software.
-The Crystallization Center has its own software utility that allows the display of the images and classification manually.
-This software is called MacroscopeJ and is available here together with a detailed user manual.
-This and other utilities are listed in the table below.
-Note that new software with the ability to automatically classify outcome is currently in beta testing and will be released shortly.
-Please watch for announcements from the Center.
+The Crystallization Center has two software options that enable the display of the images:

 3. Analyze the data